How to Redact Text on PDF with IronSecureDoc

 The [POST] Redact Text API

 The [POST] Redact Text API endpoint allows you to hide sensitive text within a PDF document using redaction.
 This functionality is essential for applications that handle confidential documents, such as legal contracts, medical records, or financial reports.
-By using this API, you can ensure that specific text is permanently removed, providing enhanced security and ensuring compliance with data protection standards.
+Using this API ensures that specific text is permanently removed, providing enhanced security and ensuring compliance with data protection standards.

 Swagger